 Returns the device pointer associated with a host address.
-Returns NULL if the host address is not present in the current device memory.
+Returns NULL if the host address is not present on the device.

-acc_hostptr(d_void)
+'''

+acc_hostptr( d_void )

+'''

 Returns the host pointer associated with a device address.
 Returns NULL if the device address is not associated with a host address.